EricZimmerman/VoronTools/EBB_CAN.md

 ![image](img/ebb/EBBCANSetup.png)

+Note that the Octopus should not be connected to the USB C port, this is just illustrating overall connectivity.

 Now there is nothing wrong with wiring up your 24v right to the EBB board (more on that in a minute), but for me, I found this to be the simplest way to set things up.

 I am using 22awg Igus cable for my CAN cable.
 You will need to get motion rated wire, or something with a high strand count (19 or more) so you do not have issues with things breaking later.